metio/terraform-provider-k8s/docs/data-sources/resources_teleport_dev_teleport_role_v6_manifest.md

 - `require_session_join` (Attributes List) RequireSessionJoin specifies policies for required users to start a session. (see [below for nested schema](#nestedatt--spec--deny--require_session_join))
 - `review_requests` (Attributes) ReviewRequests defines conditions for submitting access reviews. (see [below for nested schema](#nestedatt--spec--deny--review_requests))
 - `rules` (Attributes List) Rules is a list of rules and their access levels.
 Rules are a high level construct used for access control. (see [below for nested schema](#nestedatt--spec--deny--rules))
+- `saml_idp_service_provider_labels` (Map of String) SAMLIdPServiceProviderLabels is a labels map used in RBAC system to allow/deny access to saml_idp_service_provider resource.
+- `saml_idp_service_provider_labels_expression` (String) SAMLIdPServiceProviderLabelsExpression is a predicate expression used to allow/deny access to saml_idp_service_provider resource.
+- `spiffe` (Attributes List) SPIFFE is used to allow or deny access to a role holder to generating a SPIFFE SVID. (see [below for nested schema](#nestedatt--spec--deny--spiffe))
 - `windows_desktop_labels` (Map of String) WindowsDesktopLabels are used in the RBAC system to allow/deny access to Windows desktops.
 - `windows_desktop_labels_expression` (String) WindowsDesktopLabelsExpression is a predicate expression used to allow/deny access to Windows desktops.
 - `windows_desktop_logins` (List of String) WindowsDesktopLogins is a list of desktop login names allowed/denied for Windows desktops.

+<a id="nestedatt--spec--deny--db_permissions"></a>
+### Nested Schema for `spec.deny.db_permissions`

+Optional:

+- `match` (Map of String) Match is a list of object labels that must be matched for the permission to be granted.
+- `permissions` (List of String) Permission is the list of string representations of the permission to be given, e.g. SELECT, INSERT, UPDATE, ...

 <a id="nestedatt--spec--deny--impersonate"></a>
 ### Nested Schema for `spec.deny.impersonate`